abhiverse01/the-coders-handbook/Becoming an Expert Coder/J. Soft Skills for Coders.md

   - **Understanding the Problem:** The first step in problem-solving is thoroughly understanding the problem.
 This involves reading and re-reading the problem statement, identifying the requirements, and clarifying any ambiguities.
     - **Example:** Suppose you’re asked to build a feature that filters a list of products based on user-selected criteria.
 Before diving into the code, you should clearly understand what criteria need to be filtered (e.g., price, category, brand) and how the user will interact with the filter (e.g., checkboxes, sliders).
   - **Breaking Down the Problem:** Large problems can be overwhelming, so breaking them down into smaller, more manageable parts is crucial.
 This process is often called decomposition.
-    - **Example:** If you’re building an e-commerce website, you might break down the project into smaller tasks like setting up the product catalog, implementing the shopping cart, and integrating the payment gateway.
+    - **Example:** If you’re building an e-commerce website, you might break down the project into smaller tasks like setting up the product catalogue, implementing the shopping cart, and integrating the payment gateway.
   - **Algorithmic Thinking:** Once you’ve broken down the problem, you can start thinking about the algorithms or steps needed to solve each part.
 This involves considering different approaches, evaluating their efficiency, and selecting the most appropriate one.
     - **Example:** If you need to sort a list of items, you might compare different sorting algorithms (e.g., quicksort, mergesort) and choose the one that best fits your needs based on the size of the list and performance requirements.
   - **Iterative Refinement:** Often, the first solution you come up with isn’t perfect.
 Iterative refinement involves testing your solution, identifying shortcomings, and improving it until you achieve the desired result.